Accounting of Crypto & NFTs in India Explained

 Purpose of Holding Applicable Standard Accounting Classification

-Trading or resale Ind AS 2 Inventory
+Trading or Resale Ind AS 2 Inventory

-Long-term investment Ind AS 38 Intangible Asset
+Long-Term Holding Ind AS 38 Intangible Asset

 Accounting of Crypto & NFTs as Inventory (Ind AS 2)